DEGREE COMPLETION PROGRAM

-Our flexible 60 credit online degree completion program emphasizes you achieving a triple bottom line that integrates Profit, People and Planet.
+Our flexible online, degree completion program emphasizes you achieving a triple bottom line that integrates Profit, People and Planet.
 Environmental protection, social responsibility, and profitability are vital to today’s economy.

 21 courses.
 63 credits.
 100% online.

 The sustainable management degree completion program is designed for working adults with real-world experience.
 You will learn a diverse set of skills in business, environmental science, resource management, and sustainable development that translate to any industry.

 - Learn to implement sustainable business practices to boost the triple bottom line